Frequently Asked Questions

 How often do you meet?

-We meet every Friday in Marysville from 9:00 a.m. to 2:15 p.m.
+We meet every Friday in Snohomish from 9:30 a.m. to 2:30 p.m.
 The dates vary from year to year, but we generally meet from the Friday after Labor Day until the first Friday of May.
 Our current calendar can be viewed here.

 Is LEAF a school?
 How much will I need to teach my kids outside of LEAF?

 LEAF is not a school and does not offer a comprehensive education.
 LEAF helps families create self-reliant learners.
 We believe in lifelong learning for all family members.
 We are a family academy.
 That means we inspire families on their educational journey by exposing them to many subjects and ideas.
 We encourage them to deepen their studies at home.

 Scholar projects invite learners to do a lot of homework – 10-20 hours/week depending on learning style and number of projects a learner is enrolled in.
 Core and Love of Learners (ages 0-12+) will not be assigned homework.
 What you teach your Core and LOL learners at home is up to you.
 LEAF recommends applying the Leadership Education Recipe for Success Ingredients as described in Leadership Education: The Phases of Learning by Rachel and Oliver DeMille.

 What are parents expected to do as part of LEAF?

 LEAF knows that a community’s value is dependent upon its members and their participation and contribution.
 We expect parents to help with Friday duties, assist in a class, teach/mentor a class, help out with events, create a Family Kit (for Junior Program families), and offer time to support the group.
 LEAF’s Friday Family Academy is a co-op in which all parents take turns teaching classes for children and youth.